-If you chose to add an existing Meeting Server, follow the steps in this section.
+If you chose Add Server and add an existing Meeting Server Call Bridge or Edge Node Server, follow the steps in this section.
 Enter the information for Cisco Meeting Server connection settings:

-In the Server address field, enter the IP address or FQDN (fully qualified domain name) for your Call Bridge API.
+1. In the Server address field, enter the IP address or FQDN (fully qualified domain name) for your Call Bridge or Edge Node Server.